 - El Hazard 2: This is the reason Kalia exists.
 According Yuba Yurias, once she assembles the Trigger of Destruction, she begins to wipe out all life, in all words until nothing remains.
 She then crosses over into the next nearest dimension and begins this process anew, and was to repeat this until all that remained was a void.
 Upon which, her final act would be to turn the "Trigger" on it/herself and perish.

-- In Grant Morrison's Doom Patrol, this is what will happen if the Anti-God, let free by the Cult of the Unwritten Book, is able to proceed with unmaking the universe.
+- In Grant Morrison's Doom Patrol, this is what will happen if the Decreator, let free by the Cult of the Unwritten Book, is able to proceed with unmaking the universe.
 "Nothing.
 Forever and ever."

 - In Lucifer, the spin-off from The Sandman, all of Creation was nearly unmade when God left creation.
 Since His name is on everything in Heaven, Earth and everywhere else, and it holds it all together, everything started to slowly break down.
 It was averted when God left His job as supreme deity to his half-angel granddaughter.
-Chances are her universe — the third at the time — would have survived anyway, not being entangled with God's crappy handiwork.
+Chances are her universe the third at the time would have survived anyway, not being entangled with God's crappy handiwork.

-- This is the goal of the Warlock, and he comes Damned close.
+- This is the goal of the Warlock, and he comes damned close.

 - All of Spider Robinson's time-travel stories are fueled by the premise that a genuine temporal paradox will result in the complete annihilation of space-time from beginning to end, not only destroying everything, but causing it never to have existed at all.

-- Note it's easy to miss that it's a Z-3 and not a Z-2, since its status is only confirmed in a single, blink and you miss it line of dialogue from a Cyberman in the previous episode.
+- In "The Big Bang" it reaches Class Z-3 all realities never existed.
+Creation never existed.
+Nothing ever existed.
+The above statements ignore Earth and the Moon, for now, but in a couple of hours they will have never existed either.
+The Sun was destroyed too, since the big ball of fire that rises and sets every day was the TARDIS exploding.
+Note it's easy to miss that it's a Z-3 and not a Z-2, since its status is only confirmed in a single, blink and you miss it line of dialogue from a Cyberman in the previous episode.
 "All universes will be deleted."

-- The denial of a fixed point in history at the end of Series 6 creates a temporal explosion threatening to collapse and kill all of reality, spreading outward from the point that was broken.
+- "The Wedding of River Song": The denial of a fixed point in history creates a temporal explosion threatening to collapse and kill all of reality, spreading outward from the point that was broken.

 - This is the fate of Creation if the Nobilis lose their Valde Bellum.
 Retroactively, no less.

-- This is the presumed goal of the Wyrm in Werewolf The Apocalypse, although some speculate that Its goal is actually to make things as horrible as possible and keep it that way forever.
+- This is the presumed goal of the Wyrm in Werewolf: The Apocalypse, although some speculate that Its goal is actually to make things as horrible as possible and keep it that way forever.

 - The Qualia in Chaos Rings does this if the heroes fail in the final battle.